 1. Displacement: One does not want to believe that one of the partners really leaves.
 One suspects a warning shot, a short-circuit reaction from the partner, but one is sure that he or she will return.

 3. Anger: In this phase, the disappointed realize what the partner has taken from them.
-They develop true hate feelings on the former lover.
-With this they initiate the final farewell.
+They develop true hate feelings for the former lover.
+With this, they initiate the final farewell.

 What love sickness causes in the body

-If love is withdrawn from us, the level of dopamine in the brain drastically drops: we become insecure, depressed, discouraged.
-Insomnia, lack of appetite and concentration problems torment the lovesick.
+If love is withdrawn from us, the level of dopamine in the brain drastically drops: we become insecure, depressed, and discouraged.
+Insomnia, lack of appetite, and concentration problems torment the lovesick.
 The adrenal glands increasingly produce the stress hormones norepinephrine and cortisol.
-Tachycardia, sweating, trembling occur.
+Tachycardia, sweating, and trembling to occur.

 Behind elementary feelings there is always an evolutionary sense: anthropologists suspect that the obvious suffering of the lovesick was originally an indication for the group: “This man needs care and attention!”

-In addition, researchers suspect that the phenomenon lovesickness early served as a deterrent to the psyche: who knows how it hurts to be alone, will take care to leave the reproductive partner.
-This ensures continuity of reproduction and mutual protection in child rearing.
+In addition, researchers suspect that the phenomenon of lovesickness early served as a deterrent to the psyche: who knows how it hurts to be alone, will take care to leave the reproductive partner.
+This ensures continuity of reproduction and mutual protection in child-rearing.